avajs/ava/docs/01-writing-tests.md

 `test.beforeEach()` registers a hook to be run before each test in your test file.
 Similarly `test.afterEach()` registers a hook to be run after each test.
 Use `test.afterEach.always()` to register an after hook that is called even if other test hooks, or the test itself, fail.

+`test.cleanup()` registers a hook to be run once before the first test and again as an `after.always()` hook.
+Use it to make cleanup idempotent: the first run removes state left behind by a previous interrupted run, and the second run removes state created by this run.

 If a test is skipped with the `.skip` modifier, the respective `.beforeEach()`, `.afterEach()` and `.afterEach.always()` hooks are not run.
 Likewise, if all tests in a test file are skipped `.before()`, `.after()` and `.after.always()` hooks for the file are not run.

 *You may not need to use `.afterEach.always()` hooks to clean up after a test.* You can use [`t.teardown()`](./02-execution-context.md#tteardownfn) to undo side-effects *within* a particular test.
 Or use [`registerCompletionHandler()`](./08-common-pitfalls.md#timeouts-because-a-file-failed-to-exit) to run cleanup code after AVA has completed its work.